 LCD Module(LCM) has 4 parts: LCD screen, LED backlight, IC and PCB (maybe a plastic shell).
 We can simply consider that it has two parts: LCD screen and LED backlight because we can see from the appearance that they are the main constituents.
 It can be divided into COB(chip on board), COG(chip on glass) and COF(chip on film) based on the position of chip.
 It can also be divided into graphic LCD module and character LCD module according to the resolution and character count.

-COB is the abbreviation for Chip On Board, which is a most common way of processing the drive circuit board of LCM.
-The IC is attached directly to a specified location on the PCB with a sticky piece of plastic.
+COB is the abbreviation for “Chip On Board”, which is the most common way of processing the drive circuit board of LCM.
+The IC is attached directly to a specific location on the PCB with a sticky piece of plastic.
 See the picture below and the IC is under the black plastic.
-The electrodes of the chip are connected to the corresponding pads of PCB board with aluminum wire by a soldering machine.
+The electrodes of the chip are connected to the corresponding pads of the PCB board with aluminum wire by a soldering machine.
 And they are covered by a sticky piece of plastic on the surface.

-COG is the abbreviation for Chip On Glass, where IC is bound to the ITO glassdirectly.
+COG is the abbreviation for “Chip On Glass”, where IC is bound to the ITO glass directly.
 Please see the picture below.
-It can greatly reduce the size of the LCD module and be easy for mass production for consumer electronics products, such as: mobile phones, PDAs and other portable products.
+It can greatly reduce the size of the LCD module and is easy for mass production of consumer electronic products, such as: mobile phone, PDA and other portable products.

-COF is the abbreviation for Chip On Film, where IC is bound to a flexible film conveyor belt directly.
+COF is the abbreviation for “Chip On Film”, where IC is bound to a flexible film conveyor belt directly.
 Please see the picture below.
-It can greatly reduce the size of the LCD module too.
+It can greatly reduce the size of the LCD module, too.